Luke-Gentry/agentforce-mcp/README.md

 # MCP-OpenAPI Server

-A server that exposes multiple OpenAPI endpoints as tools via the [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol), allowing hosted AI agents to interact with your APIs in a standardized way.
+A server that exposes OpenAPI endpoints as tools via the [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol).

 The MCP-OpenAPI Server provides a bridge between AI agents and your existing APIs by exposing OpenAPI-defined endpoints through the Model Context Protocol.
-This allows AI agents to discover and use your APIs with properly typed arguments and responses.
+This allows AI agents to discover and use external APIs with properly typed arguments and responses.

 ## Key Features

 - **SSE Transport**: This server leverages the SSE transport for MCP so it works well for multiple agent clients.
   - Each OpenAPI server is available at a separate route `<host>/<namespace>/sse` (e.g., `https://my-mcp-server/stripe/sse`).
-- **Authentication forwarding**: Share the same MCP tools across multiple users by forwarding the appropriate authorization headers and/or query parameters.
+- **Selective Route Exposure**: Expose only the routes/tools you want for your agents to be aware of, using a regex on the route.
-  - See the [client examples below](#access-from-mcp-clients) for how to configure this.
+- **Authentication Forwarding**: Share the same MCP tools across multiple users by forwarding the appropriate authorization headers and/or query parameters.
-- **Selective Route Exposure**: Expose only specific routes based on regular expression
+- **Type Safety**: Tools are generated with typed arguments based on the OpenAPI schema.
-- **Type Safety**: Tools are generated with typed arguments on schemas - supporting both JSON body and query parameters - to ensure agents have enough context to make the correct call.
+  - JSON bodies and parameters are converted appropriately with supported for nested objects and more complex schemas.

 ## Running